zihanye96/Genetic_Algorithm/README.md

 ### Selection

-The selection() function takes as input a generation (list) of $p$ sequences and outs $\frac{p}{2}$ pairs of "parents", with each pair being a numeric vector of 2 index values, each corresponding to a sequence in the input.
+The selection() function takes as input a generation (list) of p sequences and outs p/2 pairs of "parents", with each pair being a numeric vector of 2 index values, each corresponding to a sequence in the input.
 We chose to select one parent with probability proportional to fitness and one parent completely at random, which will reduce the chance of one parent dominating the gene pool at early iterations of the algorithm and cause the algorithm to converge prematurely.
-We used a rank-based method for selection by ranking each model based on the objective criterion (which is AIC by default) and assigning each model a probability based on rank as follows:
+We used a rank-based method for selection by ranking each model based on the objective criterion (which is AIC by default).
+In other words, the higher rank a given sequence has, the more likely it is to be chosen as parent 1.
-$$\phi(\vartheta_i^{(t)}) = \frac{2r_i}{P(P+1)}$$
-where $r_i$ is the rank of the sequence based on the objective criterion (higher is better), $P$ is the number of sequences in a generation, and $\phi$ is the probability of being selected as a parent for a given model.
-For a given iteration number $t$, the $i$th sequence can be chosen as parent 1 with probability $\phi(\vartheta_i^{(t)})$.
 Parent 2 is chosen completely at random, so each sequence has an equal chance of being selected as parent 2.

 ### Crossover

 The crossover() function takes as input a numeric vector of two index values and performs the crossover genetic operator on the 2 "parent" sequences in the generation corresponding to those two index values.
-Let $c$ be the length of a sequence in this problem.
+Let c be the length of a sequence in this problem.
 To achieve this, we chose a splitting point to split the sequences.
-The splitting point will be a value between $1$ and $c-1$, randomly drawn with equal probability.
+The splitting point will be a value between 1 and c-1, randomly drawn with equal probability.
 If the value of the splitting point is 2, then the function will split each sequence into two parts, with one part consisting of the sequence up to (and including) the 2nd bit and one part consisting of the sequence after (not including) the second bit.
 As a result, the function splits each sequence into parts A and B. To generate "child" sequences from the "parent" sequences, the function concatenates part A of sequence 1 with part B of sequence 2 to create the first child and does the same with part A of sequence 2 with part B of sequence 1 to create the second child.

 ### Mutate

-The mutate() function takes as input a sequence of length $c$ and mutates each bit in the sequence with probability $\frac{1}{c}$.
-We chose the mutation rate of $\frac{1}{c}$ because theoretical work and empirical studies have supported a rate of $1/C$.
+The mutate() function takes as input a sequence of length $c$ and mutates each bit in the sequence with probability 1/c.
+We chose the mutation rate of 1/c because theoretical work and empirical studies have supported a rate of 1/c.
 If after mutating a chromosome, the chromosome contains all 0's, then the function repeats the mutation process until the chromosome doesn't contain all 0's, as it's not possible to fit a model with no covariates.

 ### Choose